gmail storageemail cleanupstorage management

 Search: category:promotions older_than:30d

 This finds promotional emails older than 30 days.
-Unless you're actually going back to read month-old sale announcements (spoiler: you're not), delete them all.
+Unless you're planning to revisit a month-old sale announcement (you're not), delete them all.

 Even faster: Select all and delete.
 Gmail's promotions filter is pretty accurate.